Manage Your Scarcest Resource – Time

 - Avoid distractions.
 Turn on your e-mail and cell phone for only 1-2 hours, twice a day.
 Same for your cell phone.
 Allocate time on your fixed calendar for email and telephone calls each day.

 The benefits working to create a perfect day, every day, using smart and effective management practices are life-changing.
 Time mastery will help you increase personal productivity, increase job satisfaction, free up more time to work ON the business, and free up more time to enjoy life’s pleasures, which you deserve.
+To gain even more tips to creating more free time, join me April 24 for my workshop, Manage Your Scarcest Resource – Time.

 Success is a choice!
 Which path do you choose?